Kinto/kinto/docs/tutorials/authentication-github.rst

     Starting server in PID 8079.
     serving on http://0.0.0.0:8888
-    Check Github
+    Check GitHub
     2016-01-26 11:59:04,918 INFO  [kinto.core.initialization][waitress] "GET   /v1/" 200 (1 ms) request.summary lang=None; uid=63279e82e351f8f318eea09ae5e3bcfc3b9e3eee06e9befacbf17102e0595dad; errno=None; agent=HTTPie/0.9.2; authn_type=BasicAuth; time=2016-01-26T11:59:04

-Github token validation
+GitHub token validation
 -----------------------

-We don't want to make a call to the Github API if the request does not use a Github ``Bearer`` token.
+We don't want to make a call to the GitHub API if the request does not use a GitHub ``Bearer`` token.

 Let's limit this policy to requests with ``github+Bearer`` in ``Authorization`` header.